Embedfire/embed_linux_tutorial/documentation/linux_driver/character_device.rst

             return -ENXIO;
          new = container_of(kobj, struct cdev, kobj);
          spin_lock(&cdev_lock);
-         /* Check i_cdev again in case somebody beat us to it while we dropped the lock.
+         /* Check i_cdev again in case somebody beat us to it whilewe dropped the lock.*/ p = inode->i_cdev;
-         */
-         p = inode->i_cdev;
          if (!p) {
             inode->i_cdev = p = new;